Twenty-five hundred square feet of indoor exhibits invite children and their caregivers to engage their curiosity in science and nature.

 Tortoise Hill is home to one of our largest and slowest animals, an African spurred tortoise named Edward.
 A majestic creature, he can sometimes be found on a walk around the zoo led by his keeper and followed by delighted children.

-Bobcat Ridge, The Kittens' Den, African Bat Cave, and Raccoon Creek were made possible by donations to the Friends of the Palo Alto Junior Museum & Zoo.
+Bobcat Ridge, The Kittens' Den, African Bat Cave, Raccoon Creek, and Weaverbird House were made possible by donations to the Friends of the Palo Alto Junior Museum & Zoo.
 Please consider supporting us.
 Become a member!

 | || |